best-training-management-software-systems

 1. 360Learning

-First, you can use the award-winning AI-powered authoring tool to create impactful learning courses by collaborating with subject-matter experts, sharing course design insights easily, leveraging interactive assessments that suit learner needs, and much more.
+Use the award-winning AI-powered authoring tool to create impactful learning courses.
+Collaborate easily with subject-matter experts, share course design insights easily, leverage interactive assessments that suit learner needs, and much more.

-To help you design, scale, and manage your training programmes, 360Learning’s AI capabilities automate and speed up the training development process while you and your team maintain control of your learning experiences and free up time to focus on those tasks that rely on the human touch.
+To help you design, scale, and manage your training programmes, 360Learning’s AI capabilities automate and speed up the training development process.
+You maintain control of your learning experiences, and free up time to focus on those tasks that rely on the human touch.

-With 360Learning, you can automate your compliance training courses with the quick and easy enrollment and re-enrollment of learners into path sessions.
-You can also leverage live training sessions without any repetitive, time-consuming work.
+You can also automate compliance training courses by enrolling and re-enrolling learners into sessions.
+You can also leverage live trainings without any repetitive, time-consuming work.

-As well as offering an end-to-end customisable eCommerce solution, 360Learning has a modern user interface and user experience that is ranked #1 for useability.
+As well as offering an end-to-end, customizable eCommerce solution, 360Learning has a modern user interface and user experience ranked #1 for useability

 Pros: Instructor-led training and virtual training scheduling automation; user provisioning and integrations; smart enrollment; ecosystem management including self-registration; scheduled reporting and custom dashboards